everythingajw/MallocDemoCS392/README.md

 You need `gcc` and `make` to build.
 Simply run `make run` to compile and run.
 If you wish to only build, run `make build`.
 Don't bother with `cmake`; that's here because I'm using CLion which uses it by default.

+## Running

+Run the application with the `-g` option to enable the demo for allocating 2 bytes for a struct that is significantly larger.

 ## License

 This project is officially licensed under the MIT license.
 See [LICENSE](LICENSE.txt) for more details.